This article covers everything you need to know about Higher Logic Vanilla's (Vanilla) cancellation policy.

 We require two business days notice to get a database backup (with exceptions).
 They are provided as a standard MySQL dump.
 No other format is provided, because this format lets you create any other format you want; it’s the master tape, if you will.

 Here is the exception: if your site exceeds any of the following limits, we may need up to a week to schedule your backup.
-We might be able to do it quicker, we’re just playing it safe here because it’s a lot of data to move around.
+While we might be able to do it faster, this is a conservative estimate because it’s a lot of data to move around.

 - 1 million users

 - 100 million comments

 Barring your objection, we may truncate your activity or log tables because they’re not very helpful and can make the dump exponentially larger (and therefore more difficult for you).